 - Tested on Humans: The motive appears to be a field test of Subliminal Seduction as a weapon of terror.

 - Unusual Euphemism: This line on Funsch's sudden state of agitation:Bus Driver: Yeah, I picked him up.
 Drove four feet, then he went apewire.

-- Why Did It Have to Be Snakes?: All the perpetrators are phobic and the exposure to insecticide heightened their already existing phobia to an unbearable level.
-One killer was claustrophobic (Why did it have to be a crowded elevator?), another one had a paranoia about rape (Why did it have to be a mechanic in a garage at night?) and the last one was Afraid of Blood (Why did it have to be blood?).
+- Why Did It Have to Be Snakes?: All the perpetrators are phobic and the exposure to the insecticide heightened their already existing phobia to an unbearable level.
+One killer was claustrophobic (why did it have to be a crowded elevator?), another one was paranoid about rape (why did it have to be a mechanic in a garage at night?) and the last one was Afraid of Blood (why did it have to be blood?).